Monitoring programme FAQs

 If I see high fraud on 3DS charges, what should I do?

 By default, Stripe allows all authenticated 3DS payments to go through.
 Users may want to adjust this rule so that 3DS payments flagged as high risk are still blocked.
-Additionally, they should rely on other signals like they would with normal charges, such as velocity, transaction size, and/or CVC/AVS checks.
+In addition, they should rely on other signals as they would with normal charges, such as velocity, transaction size and/or CVC/AVS checks.